DrDecki/VitaHomebrewDB/README.md

 homebrew author in it.
 This repository just keeps it reachable.

-Thanks to **FundedBlade** for pointing at the GameBrew wiki and the PSP homebrew library on archive.org, which closed over a hundred gaps.
+Thanks to **FundedBlade** for pointing at the GameBrew wiki and the PSP homebrew library on archive.org, which closed over a hundred gaps, and for tracking down sources by hand; to **LiEnby** for keeping an old cbpsdb mirror alive; to **devnoname120** for finding PSVitaStuff;
+and to **Cimmerian-Iter** for pushing to verify every recovered file against the size VitaDB recorded.

 If you are an author and want your application removed, open an issue and it will be taken down.